visit/citybreak-online-doc/_includes/template.md

 ### jQuery
 Citybreak online uses the jQuery JavaScript library.
-The specific jQuery handle is called ‘citybreakjq’ and should never be interfered with.
+The specific jQuery handle is called ''‘citybreakjq’'' and should **never be interfered with**.